 - Episode 8: Back to our Classroom

-- Episode 9 (coming soon): Other Flippin' Classes
+- Episode 9: Other Flippin' Class1es

-- Episode 11 (coming soon): Learning Maps and Conclusion
+- Episode 11: Learning Maps and Conclusion

 I talked to Matthew the other day and I know he has a new series of tutorials planned building off of the Flipping From Scratch series, so if you're interested, this is a good time to pop over to the FLN site and subscribe to posts, so those and all the other great content your colleagues share will arrive in your In Box automatically!